mdr78/mdr78.github.io/_posts/2016-10-21-fixing-lock-prefix-on-x1000.md

 You make an application specific configuration e.g. `login.conf` or a global configuration `defaults.conf`, that can be placed in either the applications working directory or `/etc/libx1000.so.d/`.

-Once this library was installed, Debian Wheezy worked purfectly on the Galileo.
+Once the [library](https://github.com/mdr78/libx1000) was installed, Debian Wheezy worked purfectly on the Galileo.